stevenTan01/wecantthinkofone/README.md

 ### base case
 If you're on a treasure, return true  </br>
-If theres a treasure in a direction, go  </br>
-If theres a stone in a direction, go  </br>
+If you're on a wall, return false  </br>

 ### English or pseudocode description of algorithm
 If there is more than 1 spot that the explorer can move, record that spot as a checkpoint. <br>